-- Host PC XVC-Server application

-- Host PC PCIe-XVC driver
+- Host PC XVC-Server application - Host PC PCIe-XVC driver

-- XVC-over-PCIe enabled FPGA design
+• XVC-over-PCIe enabled FPGA design

 These components are provided as a reference on how to create XVC connectivity for Xilinx FPGA designs.
-These three components are shown in Figure D-1 and connect to the Vivado Design Suite debug feature through a TCP/IP socket.
+These three components are shown in the following figure and connect to the Vivado Design Suite debug feature through a TCP/IP socket.